 “We work in biodynamics for one reason,” he told me, “to preserve the wines and avoid the deviations we find in natural wine.”
 Such deviations or flaws actually standardize a wine, he said, scrubbing out varietal character in much the same way that conventional additives do.

-Daniele Delaini (top), and images of his villa and biodynamic vineyard in Bardolino
+Daniele Delaini (top), and images of his villa in Bardolino

 Notable Bardolino Producers